martpet/trip-pics/README.md

 ### Permissions

-Eather ask the administrator to create a new account for you in the *Dev* AWS Organizations unit, or to give permissions to your own AWS account.
+Either ask the administrator to create a new account for you in the *Dev* AWS Organizations unit, or to give permissions to your own AWS account.

 ### Choose a subdomain name